Eye Movement Desensitization & Reprocessing Therapy (EMDR)

-Eye Movement Desensitization & Reprocessing Therapy (EMDR) is a specific type of therapy which is used to address various disorders, including post-traumatic stress disorder, anxiety, depression, phobias, chronic pain and addiction.
-EMDR was created by Francine Shapiro in the late 1980’s and is known today as one of the most effective therapies for trauma.
-EMDR consists of eight different phases and throughout each phase the client recall’s a distressing memory while experiencing bilateral stimulation, eye movements, the client is then able to move the memory to a more adaptive place in the brain.
+Eye Movement Desensitization & Reprocessing Therapy (EMDR) is a specific type of therapy that is used to address various disorders, including post-traumatic stress disorder, anxiety, depression, phobias, chronic pain, and addiction.
+EMDR was created by Francine Shapiro in the late 1980s and is known today as one of the most effective therapies for trauma.
+EMDR consists of eight different phases and throughout each phase, the client recall’s a distressing memory while experiencing bilateral stimulation, and eye movements, the client is then able to move the memory to a more adaptive place in the brain.
 When a traumatic event occurs it becomes stored in the brain in a negative way, connected to symptoms and negative thoughts about self.
 EMDR assists the client in discussing the traumatic event and integrating it into a more positive association.

 Eye Movement Desensitization & Reprocessing Therapy (EMDR) stages:

 Phase 1 is client history and treatment planning which includes determining client readiness for treatment and creating a treatment plan based on symptoms and behaviors that need to be altered.